 The only adjoining land in farm use is Volwood Farms.
 It is located to the west of the subject property.
 Most of this farm property is located far below the subject property.
 This geographical separation will make it unlikely that the rezone will impose new or different impacts on Volwood Farms than imposed on it by existing farm and nonfarm dwellings.
 There are other farms in the surrounding area but all, like the Volwood Farms property, are functionally separated from the subject property by the steep hillside and rocky ridges of the subject property.
 Farm uses in the greater area, also, are occurring on properties that have been developed with residences.
-These properties are, however, separated from the subject properties area farm uses or lands.
+These properties are, however, separated from the subject property by a sufficient distance that RR-10 development will not adversely impact area farm uses or lands.